benhughes/static-api/README.md

 new staticApi({
     outputFolder: dataFolder, //where the data will be stored
-    object: baseData //the object to create the file structure from });
+    object: baseData, //the object to create the file structure from
+    outputExtension: 'json' // extension of generated files (could starts with dot) });
 ````